-Note that all students are automatically registered for emergency alerts when they provide their contact information to Campus Ministry and Student Engagement during registration and will receive alerts through their CrusaderMail email account.
-However, if during the course of enrollment, a student's contact information changes (for example, he or she gets a new phone number or would prefer another email address to be used), he or she should update their information in the required forms on the Student Portal.
+Please note that all students are automatically signed up for emergency alerts when they provide their contact information to Campus Ministry and Student Engagement during registration and will receivealerts in their CrusaderMail email account.
+However, if during the course of enrollment, a student's contact information changes (for example, he or she gets a new phone number or would prefer anotheremail address to be used), he or she should update their information in the required forms on the Student Portal.

-If any student, faculty, or staff member has reason to believe there is a dangerous situation or significant emergency on campus, he or she should immediately report it to Campus Safety and Security by calling 864.977.7777.
+If any student, faculty, or staff member has reason to believe there is a dangerous situation or significant emergency on campus, he or she should immediately report it to Campus Safety and Security by calling 864.
+977.7777.